bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 Loaders are capable of doing many things, however...

---
+---

-### Single Responsibility Loaders
+# Single Responsibility Loaders

-Loaders should do one thing, and do it well.
+Each loader module should do one thing, and do it well.

-As an example, you could use one loader to take the doc blocks from a file, and another to apply syntax highlighting.
+In the previous example:

 ```js
 const highlightedHtml = require('syntax-loader!docblock-loader!./source.js');
 ```

+Functionality is composed from `docblock-loader` _and_ `syntax-loader`—not a single loader that attempts to do multiple things at once.

 ???
 Loaders should do one thing and do it well.
 You may of heard this principle used in other software development, and the ideal for loaders is the same.